BrunoMazorra/spam_game/README.md

 # Spam Game

-Real-time multiplayer web game where players place points on the segment [0,1] under a time limit.
-Each point costs c.
-After the timer, all points are revealed and each interval belongs to the owner of its left endpoint.
-Payoff = total owned area − c × (#points).
-Highest payoff wins.
+Lightweight real-time multiplayer web game where players place points on the segment [0,1] under a timer and compete for interval area.
+Each point costs c; payoff is owned area minus point costs—highest payoff wins.

 ## Quick start